 Two weeks ago, when I downloaded the most recent RF newsletter and went to Lew Folkerth’s column (called The Lighthouse), my heart started to beat faster when I saw that his topic this time is supply chain security – and really CIP-013.
 I’ve been quite disappointed with literally everything else I’ve read or heard so far from NERC about CIP-013, since none of it has directly addressed the fundamental difference between that standard and literally all other NERC standards (including the CIP ones): namely that CIP-013 is a standard for risk management first and supply chain security second (more specifically, the risks being managed by the standard are supply chain security risks).
 I was very pleased to see that Lew not only gets the point about CIP-013, but has a deep understanding that allows him to communicate what he knows about the standard to the rest of the NERC community.

 I was quite heartened when I read Lew’s first sentence about the standard: “CIP-013-1 is the first CIP Standard that requires you to manage risk.”
 Yes!
 And it got better after that, since he not only described the standard very well, but he laid out a good (although too concise) roadmap for complying with it, and made some very good points about how it will be audited (Lew was a longtime CIP auditor until he moved into an Entity Development role at RF, where he still focuses on CIP).
 On the other hand, I do disagree with one thing he says, which I’ll discuss below.
-I’m dividing this post into two parts.
-This first part discusses what Lew says about CIP-013 itself and how to comply with it.
-The second part will discuss how CIP-013 will be audited, including a subsequent email discussion I had with Lew on that topic.
+I’m dividing this post into three parts.
+This first part discusses what Lew says about CIP-013 itself.
+The second will discuss what Lew says (and what I say) about how to comply with CIP-013.
+The third post will discuss how CIP-013 will be audited, including a subsequent email discussion I had with Lew on that topic.

 Lew makes three main points about CIP-013: